dil-ddaradics/ai-sandbox/README.md

     classDef hostNode fill:#e1f5fe,stroke:#0277bd,stroke-width:2px;
     classDef containerNode fill:#f3e5f5,stroke:#7b1fa2,stroke-width:2px;

-    class aws,url,cc-awsvault hostNode;
+    class aws,url,ai-awsvault hostNode;
     class monitor,refresh,entrypoint,env_file,aws_ops containerNode;
 ```

 The diagram illustrates how credentials flow through the system:

-1. The `cc-awsvault` script starts the credential server and writes the URL
+1. The `ai-awsvault` script starts the credential server and writes the URL
-2. The URL is saved to `~/.cc/awsvault_url` on the host machine
+2. The URL is saved to `~/.ai/awsvault_url` on the host machine
-3. This file is mounted into the container as `/host/.cc/awsvault_url`
+3. This file is mounted into the container as `/host/.ai/awsvault_url`
 4. When a container starts, the entrypoint script launches a monitor process
 5. The entrypoint also loads credentials initially
 6. The monitor process periodically checks if the URL file has changed